 Adaptations to life in New Zealand

-Monarchs in New Zealand do not follow the same migration pattern as their northern relatives.
-They have adapted their migration behaviour to suit local conditions.
-When the air temperature drops to 12.8°C, monarchs flock together in overwintering sites.
-These sites tend to be in milder coastal locations where the temperature remains at least 10°C. Overwintering monarchs prefer sites that are sheltered from the wind, have trees with a rough bark surface on which to cling and have a nearby source of nectar.
+Unlike their northern relatives, monarchs in New Zealand do not appear to migrate.
+They have adapted their behaviour to suit local conditions.
+When the air temperature drops to 12.8°C, monarchs look for overwintering sites.
+Tagging data shows that most butterflies stay within the area where they eclosed (became adults).
+Overwintering monarchs prefer sites that are sheltered from the wind, have trees with a rough bark surface on which to cling and have a nearby source of nectar.
 The butterflies are mostly inactive, but on warm days, they fly, bask in the sunlight and feed.
-When the temperatures warm up, butterflies move inland to reproduce.
+When the temperatures warm up, butterflies become active again.

 Swarms form regularly to overwinter at places such as Tauranga Bay in Northland.
 The Monarch Butterfly New Zealand Trust (MBNZT) was initially formed by Jacqui Knight to protect this site.
 Other overwintering sites include areas of Hawke’s Bay, Nelson and Christchurch.
-The MBNZT encourages citizen scientists to tag butterflies so we can learn more about the migration and overwintering habits of monarchs.
+The MBNZT encouraged citizen scientists to tag butterflies to learn more about the migration and overwintering habits of monarchs.
+The tagging project gathered data from 2006–2021.

 Threats to the monarch